next-theme/theme-next-docs/source/docs/getting-started/deployment.md

 Now, your static website is available at `https://yourname.gitlab.io/project` that is similar to GitHub.
 [More GitLab Pages config in here](https://gitlab.com/help/user/project/pages/index.md).

-Of course, you can also pulish static website on GitHub Pages or others pages service.
+Of course, you can also publish static website on GitHub Pages or others pages service.
 There are two ways to configure `.gitlab-ci.yml`:

 {% tabs Gitlab CI %}
 <!-- tab <code>HTTPS</code> -->